 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the Banks County Health Department, a component unit of Banks County, Georgia.
+We did not audit the financial statements of the Banks County Health Department, which represent 10.1 percent, 2.70 percent, and 76.2 percent, respectively, of the assets, net position, and revenues of the aggregate discretely presented component units.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Banks County Health Department, is based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.